appins/BEKIT/README.md

 your server will run.
 Every block needs at least one `main` folder.
 All of the following commands need to be executed in a block.

+## `> onport` port
+Determines what port your server is running on.
+It must be entered before any other commands because it opens a block of code.
+It is typed outside of a block

+## `> save` filename
+Opens a block of code that is saved.
+It can later be ran by recalling it using the `load` command.
+Code is saved in a format of how it was typed.

+## `> load` filename
+Opens and loads a file that was saved.

 ## `main`
 The `main` folder declares which folder the web server runs from.
 To set up the `main` folder, just type `main /path/to/folder`.
 This